 Even being limited to a few runners up is hard, so lets quickly reel off some honorable mentions.
 If we missed one of your favorites, they’re undoubtedly here.
 If not, then definitely they made it into the shoutouts further down.

-- Charlie Christian was essentially the first electric guitarist, and this lead role didn't restrict him at all.
+- Charlie Christian could be viewed as the first electric guitarist, and this lead role didn’t restrict him at all.
 He played jazz lead and made it sound like a horn more than a guitar.

 - Joe Satriani is the guy that taught Steve Vai and Kirk Hammett how to play.
 What more needs to be said?

-- Andy Wood is an upcoming player, winning technical picking championships, being the guitar-for-hire for Rascal Flats, and otherwise building his own discography.
+- Andy Wood is an upcoming player, winning technical picking championships, being the guitar-for-hire for Rascal Flatts, and otherwise building his own discography.

 - John Scofield has worked with all the greats from many genres, stacking up appearances on so many wonderful albums.
 His professionalism and skill make him a go-to guitarist.

-- Randy Rhoads was a huge influence on neoclassical metal while playing for Ozzy Osbourne, know for his Flying V guitar.
+- Randy Rhoads was a huge influence on neoclassical metal while playing for Ozzy Osbourne, known for his Flying V guitar.

-- Steve Howe has been called "Best Overall Guitarist" for five years in a row by Guitar Player magazine starting in 1977.
-His styles heavily include classical and country styles of playing.
+- Steve Howe was called “Best Overall Guitarist” for five years in a row by Guitar Player magazine starting in 1977.
+He is proficient in both classical and country guitar styles.

 This is so hard.
-There's so many guitarists that deserve at minimum a shout out.
-So at the minimum, let me show respect to the guitar gods by at least reeling off their names:
+There are so many guitarists that deserve at minimum a shout-out.
+So indulge me as I list of these guitar gods:

-Shout Outs: Zakk Wylde, Yngwie Malmsteen, John Petrucci, Joni Mitchell, Brian May, Tony Iommi, Frank Zappa, Carlos Santana, George Harrison, Pete Townshend, Duane Allman, Chuck Berry, B.B.
-King, Jeff Beck, Keith Richards, Jimmy Page, Curtis Mayfield, Prince, Jerry Garcia, Angus Young, Julian Lage, Les Paul, Tony Rice, Django Reinhardt, Roy Clark, Al Di Meola, and so many more...
+Zakk Wylde, Yngwie Malmsteen, John Petrucci, Joni Mitchell, Tony Iommi, Frank Zappa, Carlos Santana, George Harrison, Pete Townshend, Duane Allman, Chuck Berry, B.B.
+King, Jeff Beck, Keith Richards, Curtis Mayfield, Prince, Jerry Garcia, Angus Young, Julian Lage, Les Paul, Tony Rice, Django Reinhardt, Roy Clark, Al Di Meola, and so many more…

 And that’s all she wrote.
 We included every type of technique, music theory, pure enjoyability, and maturity when we populated this list.
 Things can change fast as musicians evolve or newcomers break onto the scene, so keep an eye out on this list in the future.
 Also, you’d probably enjoy checking out our Top 10 Richest Rock Stars in the World list too.
 A couple of these guys make another appearance…